pran-7-5/eco_style/README.md

 Furniture- minimum furniture, minimum wood design(not heavy) and without paint and polish(chemicals)

+Home decors, are not eco friendly

+Wall paints are synthetic

+coir mattress only

+Ban pencils, clips, pins, pen, clipboard , duct tape

+Ban paper towels

+Ban the books

+Acrylic paints for artworks, canvas from leaf fiber

+Children toys are metal, plastic ban it

 Ban on Fences are important- wire, metal, wall, wood should be avoided...
 Can plant trees only
 ```